WillDenby/make-python-faster/src/profiling/profiling_memory_usage.md

-# Profiling Memory Usage with memory_profiler
+# Profiling Memory Usage with memory-profiler

 No surprises as to what this chapter is about!
 We'll be using the RAM equivalent of `line-profiler`, called `memory-profiler`.
 But what we want from memory usage is less clear than CPU usage, and a bit of a Goldilock's scenario: